Best Practices Quick List

 To provide proper infection control, it’s important to screen each person who enters your hospital.
 To do this effectively, you may need to reduce the number of access points.
 Have a screener outside each door who can identify high-risk patients and initiate infection control procedures.
 Screeners should wear appropriate PPE and have supplies for patients.
 My hospital outside Seattle is asking all visitors to wear an “I’ve been screened” sticker.

-In addition, some hospitals are now limiting visitors, except for pediatric and end-of-life patients.
+In addition, many hospitals are now limiting visitors, except for pediatric and end-of-life patients.

 While HIPAA-compliant methods are always best, CMS has relaxed HIPAA requirements for telehealth platforms, meaning FaceTime or other consumer systems can be used.
 Telemedicine also allows you to utilize providers while they are on work restriction and can’t see patients face-to-face.

-Suspected COVID-19 patients who require further medical care and evaluation should be placed immediately in negative pressure rooms per CDC recommendations.
+Begin planning now for the appropriate isolation measures for your hospitals to prevent patients and providers from getting sick.
+Suspected COVID-19 patients who require further medical care and evaluation should ideally be placed immediately in negative pressure rooms.
 But of course, each hospital only has so many.
 Now is the time to free up as many isolation rooms as possible and stock them with dedicated and disposable equipment.
-I personally donated my stethoscope to our negative pressure room after examining my first suspected COVID-19 patient.
+I personally donated my stethoscope to our negative pressure room after examining my hospital’s first suspected COVID-19 patient in a room we’d hastily jury-rigged.

 The CDC previously recommended wearing gowns, gloves, and N-95 masks (which the website refers to as “respirators”) during all patient encounters where COVID-19 is suspected.
 Evidence from past epidemics (MERS and SARS) suggests that wearing a surgical mask, gloves, and gown may be equally effective for most patient encounters.
 However, an N-95 mask should always be used for all aerosolizing procedures (nebulization, oral-pharyngeal swabbing, intubation, etc.).

 Several of our practices reported that their hospitals were locking up and rationing supplies such as surgical masks, hand sanitizer, and PPE.
 In one case, this became necessary when staff started taking supplies home for personal use.
-Given the global shortage of PPE, it’s important to monitor your hospital’s inventory and supply chain and use this data to guide policy.
-For example, it may make sense for healthcare workers on inpatient floors to wear powered air-purifying respirators (PAPRs) and other reusable PPE.
-See the CDC’s strategies for optimizing the use of eye protection, isolation gowns, face masks, and N-95 respirators.
+See the CDC’s strategies for optimizing the use of eye protection, isolation gowns, surgical masks, and N-95 respirators.

 China’s experience shows that a respiratory epidemic can quickly create dangerous clinician shortages.
 Your hospital will not be able to function if too many of your doctors, advanced providers, nurses, and ancillary staff are ill or home on work restriction after a suspected exposure.
 It’s critical to ensure that everyone with patient contact follows infection control procedures, including wearing appropriate PPE.
 One medical director shared that his ED stations a “sitter” at each isolation room to check clinicians for PPE compliance before entering.